persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - the mean is disabled
       - continue

-    - Fifth page :
+    - Fifth page:

       .. image:: /developer_manual/validation/calibrationWizard_5thPage.png
           :align: center

-      - confidence interval length : 0.99
+      - confidence interval length: 0.99
-      - estimation by Bootstrap resampling : checked
+      - estimation by Bootstrap resampling: checked
-      - sample size : 25
+      - sample size: 25
-      - Number of evaluations : 50
+      - Number of evaluations: 50
-      - Errors : 1e-6
+      - Errors: 1e-6
-      - Maximum number of evaluations : 1250
+      - Maximum number of evaluations: 1250

-    - click on the Back button 3 times to go on the second page :
+    - click on the Back button 3 times to go on the second page:

       - select x3
       - change the value of x2 to 1.3
       - click on Continue button
-      - the table of the third page has 2 rows : x2 and x3
+      - the table of the third page has 2 rows: x2 and x3
       - the mean of x2 is 1.3 and sigma is 0.13

-    - click on the Back button 2 times to go on the first page :
+    - click on the Back button 2 times to go on the first page:

       - select Linear Gaussian method
       - continue